jonnonz1/nz-statute-book/acts/public/2004/secondhand-dealers-and-pawnbrokers-act-2004.md

 **Obligations of certificate holders**

 ### 32 Obligation to show certificate
-(1) At any time when a certificate holder is engaged in secondhand dealing or pawnbroking, he or she must, on request by a member of the police, show his or her certificate to that member.
+(1) At any time when a certificate holder is engaged in secondhand dealing or pawnbroking, he or she must, on request by a constable, show his or her certificate to that constable.
 (2) A certificate holder commits an offence, and is liable on summary conviction to a fine not exceeding $2,000, if he or she fails without reasonable excuse to comply with a request under subsection (1).
 (3) Section 83 applies to a charge under subsection (2).

 ### 33 Updating certificate information
-(1) If any of the details that were included on the certificate application change (for example, the certificate holder's contact address), the certificate holder must advise the Licensing Authority of the change.
+(1) If any of the details that were included on the certificate application change (for example, the certificate holder’s contact address), the certificate holder must advise the Licensing Authority of the change.
 (2) On receiving advice under subsection (1), the Licensing Authority must, if those details are reflected on the certificate that has been issued, issue an amended certificate.
 An amended certificate is not a new or renewed certificate.
 (3) If an amended certificate is issued, the certificate holder must immediately return the old certificate to the Licensing Authority.
 (4) A certificate holder commits an offence, and is liable on summary conviction to a fine not exceeding $2,000, if he or she fails without reasonable excuse to comply with subsection (1) or subsection (3).